 People are often quite unaware of the standard sales cloud objects that can for use in non profit organisations, however they can offer a new direction for your organisation.

 Salesforce Campaigns and campaign members offer the opportunity for Not for Profits to track and evaluate the impact of your constituent engagement efforts.
-It allows Non Profits to manage events or email mailshots and newsletters through Salesforce and monitor how their efforts is resulting in more engagement.
+It allows Non Profits to manage events or email mailshots and newsletters through Salesforce and monitor how their effort is resulting in more engagement.

 Track Engagement with Campaigns

-Campaign hierarchy is a way in which to group campaigns together.
+Campaign hierarchy is a way to group campaigns together.
 You can create a “Parent” campaign which sits the the top of the hierarchy and underneath the parent you can have “child” campaigns that relate to that parent.
 Campaigns in the middle can be both a parent to another set of campaigns and a child to a higher level campaign.
 Before you start you just need to think about how your campaigns are going to relate to each other.
 One massive benefit of campaign hierarchies is that it allows you to aggregate data such as the amount of money raised, number of people responded and any other metrics you may want to include for all campaigns in the hierarchy!

 A campaign member record allows any lead or contact record to be associated with a campaign and allows you to track their response to each campaign you have.